-The City's CEDD staff works closely with other departments on activities addressing low and moderate income persons and neighborhoods and leverages resources and fills additional gaps.
-These departments include, but are not limited to, Legal, Public Works, Finance, and Human Services Departments.
+The City's Community and Economic Development Department staff works closely with other departments on activities addressing low-and moderate- income persons and neighborhoods, leverages resources, and fills additional gaps.
+These departments include, but are not limited to, Legal, Public Works, Finance, and Health & Human Services Departments.
 The City has built partnerships with other local agencies to provide additional financial assistance when housing projects exceed program maximums.
-These programs can include the Winnebago County Health Department's Lead Program and the City's Weatherization program, run by the Human Services Department.
-Referrals are also made to such agencies such as HomeStart (a local HUD-certified housing counselor and NeighborWorks agency), RAMP, and Northwestern Illinois Area Agency on Aging, as appropriate.
+These programs can include the Winnebago County Health Department's Lead Program and the City's Weatherization program, run by the Health and Human Services Department.
+Referrals are also made to such agencies such as NW HomeStart (a local HUD-certified housing counselor and NeighborWorks agency), RAMP, and Northwestern Illinois Area Agency on Aging, as appropriate.
 The City also has an agreement with the Winnebago County Health Department for lead inspections, if needed.
-This agreement allows the agencies to coordinate staff resources to provide collaborative services to the public and provides a resource to the City staff for additional lead guidance.
-The City is also a member of a Housing Partnership Group, made up of various housing-related partners in the community, which meets regularly to discuss programs and issues to help address housing needs in the community.
+This agreement allows the agencies to coordinate staff resources to provide collaborative services to the public and provides a resource to the City staff for additional lead guidance..
 Providers who have served as Community Housing Development Organizations in the past will be certified once projects come to fruition.
-Lastly, the City works with the Rockford Housing

-Authority and the Winnebago County Housing Authority who organize resources from the federal government to address the housing needs of the City's lowest income households.
+The City works with the Rockford Housing Authority who organizes resources from the federal government to address the housing needs of the City's lowest income households.

-Both Public and Assisted Housing providers are active members of the Continuum of Care, as well as Crusader Clinic, the federally funded community health center, and Rosecrance, the local mental health provider.
-Rockford Housing Authority already provides a homeless preference point and has agreed to work with the Continuum of Care to add additional points for homeless persons coming through the Single Point of Entry System.
-Winnebago County Housing Authority provides Moving On vouchers for people transitioning out of permanent supportive housing, Family Unification Program (FUP) vouchers for youth that have aged out of foster care, and recently received Mainstream Section Vouchers for disabled, homeless persons who are working with the City and the Single Point of Entry.
+Both Public and Assisted Housing providers are active members of the Continuum of Care (CoC), as well as Crusader Clinic, the federally funded community health center, and Rosecrance, the local mental health provider.
+Rockford Housing Authority already provides a homeless preference point and has agreed to work with the CoC to add additional points for homeless persons coming through the Single Point of Entry System and has Emergency Housing Vouchers available to assist those with an immediate need, based on referral system through the CoC.
+Northern Illinois Regional Affordable Community Housing (NI ReACH) provides Moving On vouchers for people transitioning out of permanent supportive housing, Family Unification Program (FUP) vouchers for youth that have aged out of foster care, and recently received Mainstream Section Vouchers for disabled, homeless persons who are working with the City and the Single Point of Entry.